 - Additionaly, “Details on what training and consultant services were for …”

-At the time of the request (December 2018) 1. would provide approximately three years of data.
+At the time of the request (December 2018) this would provide approximately three years of data.

 All of the information I collect and the exact request wording is available on GitHub.